pinasr/ArchipelagoEngine/README.md

 ## Documentation
 For a deep dive into the underlying methodology—including applications of Anselin (1988) and LeSage and Pace (2009)—refer to [Package Manual](https://www.r-pkg.org/pkg/ArchipelagoEngine)

+## Citation
+If you use this engine in your works, please cite:

+Talingting N (2026).
+ArchipelagoEngine: Spatial Weight Construction for Archipelagic Geographies.
+R package version 0.1.1, https://CRAN.R-project.org/package=ArchipelagoEngine.